chanzo/script-launcher/src/README.md

 ```
 You would use: `npm start build:uva:tst` or `npm start deploy:prd` etc, to start the above example.

-Now you can extend the example with an interactive landing menu, so a new developer can get start on your project more easily:
+It's also possible to extend the example with an interactive menu, so a new developer can get start on your project more easily:
 ``` JSON
   "menu": {
     "description": "deploy organization",